kooroot/kooroot/README.md

 # I'm kooroot 👋🌴

 ## 💡 About Me
 I am a passionate researcher and engineer specializing in blockchain.
 My main research focus is on Ethereum Layer 2.
 I enjoy learning various technologies related to Solana and other blockchains.
-I'm interested in validating nodes and develop with go & rust.
+I'm interested in validating nodes and developing.

 ## 🛠 Skills
 - **Programming Languages**: Python, Solidity, Rust, Go, TypeScript